Frequently Asked Questions / Contact Us

 4) Will there be a certificate of participation?

 Yes, we will issue a certificate of participation to everyone who participated live.
-Detailed instructions on how to obtain yours will be shared in the session mailing on Tuesday, April 15.
-We are hard at work on the certificate and it will be available on April 22 at the latest.
+Detailed instructions on how to obtain yours will be shared after the congress has concluded.

 5) Will there be CME credits?